sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist/README.md

 `--eval-batch-size` : Batch size for evaluate model logged by train.py.

 `--eval-max-batch` : Max batch for evaluate model logged by train.

+`--model-name` : keep the corresponding values in step 2 the same.

 `--data-type`  : data type, valid values are mnist and cifar10.